dan-codinghero/netflix-clone/README.md

 # Netflix Clone using MERN stack.

 This repository contains source code for a Netflix Clone using MERN stack.
-After learning the fundamentals of each tool, I decided to give myself a challenge and this is the result.
+This application was built to mimic the netflix signup process to browse workflow.

+Redux is used for state management in this app.
+For the authentication process, JWT token is used with a silent refresh token workflow.
+I built my own custom hooks for form validation and submission and created a wrapper around the fetch api.
+Please free feel to contribute and share feedback on project.

 ## How to use